Rayyan06/CCI_Essays/05_computer_skills.md

 Software Tools & Data

 Microsoft Excel: Advanced proficiency.
 Utilized for Data Visualization, Regression Analysis, Pivot Tables, and filtering large datasets.
-Extensively used in Lab reports & in Engineering Design course to track project progress as a member of the management team.
-Used in Engineering Tools course for assignments
+Extensively used in Lab reports and in Engineering Design course to track project progress, technical specifications, and FMEA (Failure Modes and Effects) analysis as a member of the management team.
+Used in Engineering Tools course for Engineering Calculation Assignments.

 Microsoft Office Suite: Used Word for technical reports and Documentation, PowerPoint for technical presentations, and OneDrive for file sharing for team & club projects.